mactul/discordslashcommands/README.md

 #### Get a specific global slash commands

 If you know the id of your command, you can get it directly with the `get_global_command(id)` function.\
-You can also get all global commands and use `discord.utils.get` function to get a specific command by name, id or other.
+You can also get all global commands and use the `discord.utils.get` function to get a specific command by name, id or other.

 ```py
 commands = manager.get_global_command(REPLACE_WITH_THE_ID_OF_YOUR_COMMAND)
 ```

-The Command objects returned are the same as in list of commands in `get_all_global_commands()` function
+The Command objects returned are the same as in the list of commands in `get_all_global_commands()` function

 A complete example:
 ```py